jro31/jethro-codes/_articles/projects/blocks-falling.md

 };
 ```

 We'll touch on all parts of this state through this article.
-However, at this point the important thing to know is that our `initialSquares()` function is set to `squares`.
+However, at this point the important thing to know is that the return from our `initialSquares()` function is set to `squares`.

 Within our store, the game board reducer is imported as follows: